-Quarterly US Rural Economic Review, October 2018: Rising Output Compressing Agricultural Margins
+Quarterly US Rural Economic Review: Rising Output Compressing Agricultural Margins

 - The escalating trade war with China is the leading risk for U.S. agriculture.
 Retaliatory actions taken by China and other trading partners have raised concerns of long lasting effects on agricultural supply chains.
 USDA assistance to farmers and ranchers suffering hardship from the trade war will have only a modest impact on farm financial conditions.